Redefining Technology

 • Track the reduction in design cycle time as a primary indicator of success.

-• Monitor yield rates post-implementation to gauge quality improvements.
+• Monitor yield rates post-implementation to evaluate quality improvements.

 • Evaluate cost savings achieved through reduced material waste and rework.